 When we really break it down, is there really a difference between Santa and other fictional characters we tell our children about?
 Is there a difference between sitting on Santa’s lap and giving Mickey Mouse or Cinderella a hug at Disney World?
 Not really.
 Perhaps it’s because Santa is a Christmas character.
 He’s present for a holiday that is supposed to be about Jesus.
 But if Santa were a “year-round character” and had nothing to do with Christmas, would we still have a problem with him?

 Perhaps our problem isn’t really about Santa Claus at all.
 It’s about the heart of Christmas.
 What are we really celebrating?

 So what do I teach my children then?
 We celebrate Jesus.
 Christmas is Jesus’ birthday first and foremost the reason we celebrate Christmas.

 And what of Santa?
 My children know full well that Santa is simply for fun.
-He’s no different from Frosty or Rudolph, both loved characters in my home who are completely fictional and fun.
+He’s no different from Frosty or Rudolph, both of whom are loved characters in my home, completely fictional and fun.
 I also tell them the real story of Saint Nick and all He did to generously help people.
 (My girls are 5 and 3 so the VeggieTales version of the story comes in handy!)

 And while we don’t embrace the lie, we do embrace the family fun.